-The educational planning process is an extension and validation of work that the College began more than a year before the Planning Team's involvement.
+The educational planning process is an extension and validation of work that the College began more than a year before the panning team's involvement.
 During spring 2016, as final adjustments were made to the strategic directions and objectives, the facilities planning process advanced into a discussion of planning objectives and space needs.
-The forecasted space needs that are documented in Chapter 7: Program of Instruction and Space Needs were established through the educational planning process and analyzed in relation to the current space inventory on the campus.
+The forecasted space needs that are documented in Program of Instruction and Current + Future Instructional Space Needs were established through the educational planning process and analyzed in relation to the current space inventory on the campus.
 The planning objectives and programmed space needs provided a framework for the exploration of development options in the next step.
-This framework and the methodology used to arrive at these results are documented in Chapter 9: Needs.
+This framework and the methodology used to arrive at these results are documented in the Needs section.